naufalmuafi/bank-customer-churn-prediction/Project_Documentation.md

 1. Customer with features (CreditScore: 815, Geography: Spain, Gender: Female, Age: 39, ...):
    - Predicted: The Customer is more likely to Stay

-2. Customer with features (CreditScore: 654, Geography: Germany, Gender

-: Male, Age: 45, ...):
-   - Predicted: The Customer is more likely to Exit

 ## Conclusion